OutSystems/docs-odc/src/error/intc/os-intc-60007.md

 #### Recommended action

-Make sure it's accessible to the server domain.
+Validate the Service configurations in SAP.
+Make sure it's available to respond to the request.